whammou/OENG1181/w2-project.md

 * Client needs/ideas
   * Demands from clients
 * Design idea
-  * Deisign a solution to a problem
+  * Design a solution to a problem
 * Testing
 * Design
-  * Design com from degisn ideas
+  * Design com from design ideas
   * Workshops
 * Prototype / model
   * Design a working prototype or model follows the design